Course Overview

 Who can register for the course?

 Our target audience is current or recent students who have completed at least one year of a PhD program in economics or related fields.
 Acceptance, however, is not guaranteed.
-To register, we ask for (1) a very short statement (not a recommendation letter) from an academic advisor or administrator on his/her official letterhead certifying that you are regularly enrolled in a PhD program or evidence you have completed a PhD in economics or closely related field; and (2) a one-page summary of a paper broadly in the innovation field which you particularly liked together with some brief remarks on why the paper inspired you to want to learn more about the economics of ideas, science, and innovation.
-Such a paper does not have to be listed in this syllabus, should be relatively recent, and should not include any of the course coordinators listed above as an author.
+To register, we ask for (1) a very short statement (not a recommendation letter) from an academic advisor or administrator on his/her official letterhead certifying that you are regularly enrolled in a PhD program or evidence you have completed a PhD in economics or closely related field; and (2) a maximum two-minute video in which you introduce yourself and explain what you hope to gain from this class.

 Requirements: